 Mom has been doing really well lately with taking better care of her health.
 She is watching what she eats, and trying to take walks more often.
 She’s also getting serious about getting her breathing back on track.
 She is seeing her pulmonologist (lung doctor) regularly now.
 They’re considering a surgical procedure that will help her gain back more of her lung capacity.
 I’m hopeful that my mom will be around for many more years.

 My dad is a different story.
 He has knee and hip problems.
 He has already had one hip and one knee replacement.
+Then he had to deal with an issue in their crawlspace, which ended up being a fiasco.
+(Shout out to the Nashville crawlspace company which he finally ended up hiring.
+They really helped him out a lot!)
 Now his other knee and his other hip are bothering him.
 His doctors have to strategize with him to help figure out which procedure he will need to have done first.

 To make matters worse, my dad has pretty bad hearing loss.
 I don’t know whether he went to too many concerts or something in his younger years, but it’s gotten a lot worse as he has grown older.

 On top of that, my dad has had a lot of issues with back pain.
 Thankfully he’s doing a lot better now.
 They had to use radio frequency waves to kill some of the nerves in his back that were causing pain.
 This has limited his mobility to some extent, which wasn’t very high to begin with.
 However it was well worth it to make sure that he’s no longer in such terrible chronic pain.

 My dad is a pretty good sport about all of this.
 He always chuckles and says, “it sucks getting old!”
 I hope that I have fewer health problems later as I age – it inspires me to take much better care of myself now.
 I love my parents and I hope to have both of them around for a long time yet!